HBOCodeLabs/wiremock-captain/README.md

 inside each test if necessary using `stubPriority` from `IWireMockFeatures`.
 - To avoid mocked stubs overriding each other, run the tests synchronously (e.g. using flag `--runInBand` with `jest`)
+- Use `getUnmatchedRequests` to make sure there are no unmatched mocks at the end of each of the tests

 ## WireMock